knative/docs/docs/eventing/broker-trigger.md

 ## Trigger

-Trigger represents a desire to subscribe to events from a specific Broker.
-Basic filtering on the types of events is provided.
+A Trigger represents a desire to subscribe to events from a specific Broker.
+Basic filtering on the type and source of events is provided.

 Example: